spack/spack/lib/spack/docs/developer_guide.rst

 To write an analyzer, you should add a new python file to the analyzers module directory at ``lib/spack/spack/analyzers`` .
-Your analyzer should be a subclass of the :class:`Analyzerbase <spack.analyzers.analyzerbase.Analyzerbase>`.
+Your analyzer should be a subclass of the :class:`AnalyzerBase <spack.analyzers.analyzer_base.AnalyzerBase>`.
 For example, if you want to add an analyzer class ``Myanalyzer`` you woul write to ``spack/analyzers/myanalyzer.py`` and import and use the base as follows:

 .. code-block:: python

-    from .analyzerbase import Analyzerbase
+    from .analyzer_base import AnalyzerBase

-    class Myanalyzer(Analyzerbase):
+    class Myanalyzer(AnalyzerBase):

 Note that the class name is your module file name, all lowercase